Mental Health Month

 Rising Voices: A Finglas based inclusive choir for those affected by dementia and memory loss, their families, friends and carers.

-Maria Lane Choir (Tallaght Cancer Support): A cancer-survivor community choir connected to Tallaght Cancer Support.
+Maria Lane (Tallaght Cancer Support): A cancer-survivor community choir connected to Tallaght Cancer Support.
 Their performances speak to resilience, peer support and life beyond illness.

-Department of Foreign Affairs Choir: A Dublin-based workplace/community staff choir reflecting Ireland’s public-service spirit and global cultural engagement.
+DFAT: A Dublin-based workplace/community staff choir reflecting Ireland’s public-service spirit and global cultural engagement.

 The MC